Table of Contents

 Business output falls into two main categories: goods and services.
 We call them both products.

-- Goods represent tangible products.
-We can see or touch them.
+- Goods are tangible products that we can see or touch.
 We can also save them for later use.
-Examples are clothes, food, smartphone cars.
+Examples are clothes, food, smartphones, and cars.

 - Services are intangible products.
 We can only feel their benefits without being able to see or touch them.
-Banking services, hotels, consultants, barbershops are examples.
-We can interact with the people who gave them but can’t see what they gave us like when we receive the goods from the seller.
+Banking services, hotels, consultants, and barbershops are examples.
+We can interact with the people who gave them, but we can’t see what they gave us when we receive the goods from the seller.

 What inputs are used?